On the Threshold of Drop Fragmentation under Impulsive Acceleration: Acknowledgment

 Computational resources provided by the Covid-19 HPC Consortium through time on Blue Waters (NCSA) were used for the simulations.
-S.D. and A.P.’s participation was supported by the DOE Office of Science through the National Virtual Biotechnology Laboratory (NVBL), a consortium of DOE national laboratories focused on response to COVID-19, with funding provided by the Coronavirus CARES Act.
+S.D. and A.P.'s participation was supported by the DOE Office of Science through the National Virtual Biotechnology Laboratory (NVBL), a consortium of DOE national laboratories focused on response to COVID-19, with funding provided by the Coronavirus CARES Act.
+We would also like to thank Texas Advanced Computing Center for providing compute time on the NSF funded Frontera supercomputer, through the Pathways grant program.
+The compute time allowed us to simulate the 3D cases that were used to validate the accuracy of the axisymmetric simulations.